cmu-csd-phd/csd-blog/website/content/2026/program-synthesis-from-partial-traces.md

 This trivial program is still useful to <span style="font-variant:small-caps;">Syren</span>: it serves as the starting point of our synthesis, which progressively makes it more general and readable.

-### Initial program {#initial-program}
+### Initial Program {#initial-program}

 <span style="font-variant:small-caps;">Syren</span>'s programs are written in a programming language formally defined in [the paper](https://arxiv.org/pdf/2504.14480).
-Its syntax and semantics are similar to those of commonly used imperative languages, such as Python, so users with programming backgrounds can read and edit <span style="font-variant:small-caps;">Syren</span> programs, and they can be easily compiled to other languages.
+Its syntax and semantics are similar to those of commonly used imperative languages, such as Python, so users with programming backgrounds can read and edit <span style="font-variant:small-caps;">Syren</span> programs, and these programs can be easily compiled to other languages.

 We build the initial program by branching the execution on the value of a fresh integer variable, `br`, which is received as an input parameter, and replaying each trace on a different branch.
 In <span style="font-variant:small-caps;">Syren</span>'s syntax, we explicitly represent the program's input parameters on the first line, preceded by a `λ`.
 So, `λ br.` in the first line means the program takes as input one parameter, `br`.
 In the initial program, the sequence of API calls is reproduced exactly as shown in the traces, and all values are hard-coded constants.